 There were plenty of things I didn't form opinions on, of course.
 There was a lot I didn't know about.
 I'll say this: sex was not one of those things.
 I'm eternally grateful that my parents never shied away from the subject and always answered questions.* Most kids (of all schooling types) never hear an adult tell it straight, so the public-schoolers learn it from their friends and the homeschoolers don't learn it at all.

 I was sheltered from how mean people can be.
 I didn't know that racism still happens in our country.
-I never thought to question some of the things I was taught, like whether homosexuality was right or wrong or the reasons for dressing modestly.** I thought bad words were bad, though I didn't know why.
+I never thought to question some of the things I was taught, like whether being gay was right or wrong or the reasons for dressing modestly.** I thought bad words were bad, though I didn't know why.

 I'm glad for some of it.
 The job of a parent is to protect their kid from how crappy the world is.
 Kids' brains can be physiologically and hormonally affected when they're exposed to too much violence, horror, and fear.
 That's not to say we should make life perfect; but let kids deal with kid-problems, like the mean neighbor-girl, so that they can one day deal with adult-problems.
 I've gone through some crap things in my life and my happy upbringing, far from crippling me, gave me a baseline to rebuild my life on.

 As to the rest of what I was sheltered from, I learned.
 I went out into the big bad world and, because I'd been taught to think critically and enjoy learning, I got over myself and learned I was wrong in a lot of ways.
 Some opinions morphed.
 Some did a 180.
 Some didn't change.
 The sheltering went away and I became who I am now, a result of both that early childhood and that growing up.